 At the age of three, barely able to hold a pencil, I started drawing… I never stopped.

-I start preparing mentally to work much before I actually begin.
-I commence with a clear idea of the message and the overall look of the piece.
-Throughout the night, my mind begins the work and often new ideas form in my sleep, expanding on the original thought.
-I start working very early in the morning, with my mind in peace and fresh, dressed entirely in black.
-As a priest prepares for mass, I prepare to work.
-I start the music, which is classical adagios and always the same, and within minutes, I’m fully in the zone and I no longer exist in this world, I do not hear anything other than the silent conversation between the piece and myself, our own intimate exchange.
+I start preparing mentally to work long before I actually begin.
+I commence with an idea of the message and what I want the overall feeling of the piece to be.
+I start working very early in the morning, with my mind at peace and fresh.
+I always work accompanied by music, which is a mixture of soft sounds, and within minutes, I’m fully in the zone and I no longer exist in this world.
+I do not hear anything other than the silent conversation between the piece and myself, our own intimate exchange.
 I don’t stop until either the work or my physical being demands it.
 I work completely alone, in the silence of my mind.

 I am an artist because I breathe.
-I pour myself entirely on the work until there is nothing left of me, yet when I “return”, I am reborn.
+I aim to paint a picture with my soul, and to create work that gives the viewer the space to dream.
 I hope to my last day to have paint on my face and hands, to be able to smell the peculiar scent of oils, and for my eyes to see color that surrounds me, inside and out.

 The impetus of my work is my need to communicate and share a common human experience.
 I talk, feel and hopefully touch, through art.
 My work is my word and my truth.